 - The Respondent’s supervisor and the Director of Human Resources will be copied on the outcome letter.

-These guidelines will be construed to protect the substantive rights of interested persons, meet appropriate due process standards, and ensure that Michigan Technological University complies with appropriate implementing regulations.
+These guidelines are constructed to protect the substantive rights of interested persons, meet appropriate due process standards, and ensure that Michigan Tech complies with appropriate implementing regulations.

 Research Reporting Requirements

-To ensure compliance with National Science Foundation (NSF) and National Institute of Health (NIH) guidelines regarding reporting harassment involving Principal(PI) or Co-Principal(Co-PI) Investigators, EOC will identify whether a Respondent is a current PI or Co-PI on NSF or NIH-sponsored work.
-After a thorough investigation, if the Respondent is found responsible for a policy violation related to harassment, sexual harassment, or sexual assault; or the Respondent is placed on leave or other administrative action related to a finding or investigation, EOC/TIX is required to notify the Authorized Organizational Representative (AOR) on campus with the required information regarding the investigation or outcome.
+To ensure compliance with National Science Foundation (NSF) and National Institute of Health (NIH) guidelines regarding reporting harassment involving Principal(PI) or Co-Principal(Co-PI) Investigators, the Equal Opportunity Compliance (EOC) department will identify whether a Respondent is a current PI or Co-PI on NSF or NIH-sponsored work.
+After a thorough investigation, if the Respondent is found responsible for a policy violation related to harassment, sexual harassment, or sexual assault; or the Respondent is placed on leave or other administrative action related to a finding or investigation, EOC is required to notify the Authorized Organizational Representative (AOR) on campus with the required information regarding the investigation or outcome.
+The AOR is then responsible for reporting to the appropriate agency within the designated time period.
 For more information, visit NSF Research Terms and Conditions or NIH Supporting a Safe and Respectful Workplace.

 Outcomes and Sanctions